 There are a wide variety of resources available to support students at Penn.
 Some of the most commonly used resources are listed below.

-View the Penn Peer Community Wellness Guide, developed by Penn Wellness, the Penn Undergraduate Health Coalition, the Vice Provost for University Life, and the Undergraduate Assembly.
+The Penn Peer Community Wellness Guide was developed by Penn Wellness, the Penn Undergraduate Health Coalition, the Vice Provost for University Life, and the Undergraduate Assembly.

 215-898-7021 (Nights and weekends, ask for CAPS counselor on call.)